maxadobr/clarityboard/README.md

 ### Getting Started

-1. **First Launch**: Upon opening ClarityBoard, you'll see a welcome modal
+1. **First Launch**: Upon opening Clarity Board, you'll see a welcome modal
 2. **Create Project**: Click "Create New Project" or import an existing one
 3. **Add Categories**: Open the Category Manager to create task categories (you can also create them on-the-fly while creating tasks)
 4. **Create Tasks**: Use the FAB button (+) in the bottom-right corner or click "Add Task" at the bottom of any column
 5. **Adjust Category Importance**: After creating categories, open the Category Manager to set importance values (0-10) to match your priorities
    - **Tip**: Assign higher values (7-10) to what's most important to you right now, and lower values (1-3) to less urgent matters.
 You can always adjust these later as your priorities shift.
-   - **Life Balance**: If you're using ClarityBoard for personal goals, consider using [Wheel of Life](https://wheeloflife.io/) to map different areas of your life and identify which ones need more attention for greater satisfaction.
+   - **Life Balance**: If you're using Clarity Board for personal goals, consider using [Wheel of Life](https://wheeloflife.io/) to map different areas of your life and identify which ones need more attention for greater satisfaction.
 6. **Organize**: Move tasks between columns using the status dropdown or quick action buttons (drag-and-drop is a potential future feature)

 ### Managing Tasks